-- A. A tax on the transfer of the decedent's property.
-If the property becomes valueless or ceased to exist at the decedent's death, it is not taxed. - B. Very broad definition of property, includes proceeds from any life insurance policy over which the decedent held any incident of ownership. - C. Nontaxable amount or exemption for each person is \$5,450,000. - D. Maximum estate tax rate is 40%. - E. Unlimited marital deduction.
+A. A tax on the transfer of the decedent's property.
+If the property becomes valueless or ceased to exist at the decedent's death, it is not taxed.

+B. Very broad definition of property, includes proceeds from any life insurance policy over which the decedent held any incident of ownership.

+C. Nontaxable amount or exemption for each person is \$11,400,000.

+D. Estate tax rate is 40% after that \$11,400,000 exemption is exceeded.

+E. Unlimited marital deduction.
 The marital deduction overrides the unified credit, which can result in a loss of the unified credit for the first spouse to die if the will is not drafted properly and if "portability" is not applicable.
-Although under current law the surviving spouse can benefit from the unused the exemption of the deceased spouse, that benefit can be lost, such as if the surviving spouse remarries.
+Although under current law the surviving spouse can benefit from the unused the exemption of the deceased spouse, that benefit can be lost, such as if the surviving spouse remarries and her new spouse predeceases her.